tao-njit/tao-webpage/content/project/AutoEdge/index.md

   - [Atlas](https://github.com/int-unl/atlas)

 #### Project Outreach
+  - The PI has delivered a research talk on machine learning for network slicing at the computer science department of the Fairleigh Dickinson University.
+  - The PI has delivered a research talk on machine learning for network slicing at the electrical and computer engineering department of the Stevens Institute of Technology.
+  - The PI has presented the research outcome to high school students at High-Tech High Shool of New Jersey.
   - The PI has created a new undergraduate course on "Introduction to Applied Machine Learning." which integrates some research outcomes of the project into course materials.
   - The PI has delivered a research talk on machine learning for network slicing at the computer science department of the New Jersey Institute of Technology.
   - The PI has delivered a research talk on machine learning for network slicing at the Annual IEEE North Jersey Advanced Communications Symposium.